fluffy-critter/ggj2016-music/README.md

 In return I expect the following, in addition to the [Global Game Jam code of conduct](http://globalgamejam.org/code-conduct-legal-policies):

 * Content in `requests/`:
-    * The requester may use the music as part of their GGJ package as long as I receive a credit on the game and am listed on the game's team.
+    * The requester may use the music as part of their GGJ package as long as I receive a credit on the game.
     * Others may use the music as well as long as they contact the original requesting team for permission first.
 * Content in `general/`:
-    * Anyone may use the music as part of their GGJ package as long as I receive a credit on the game and am listed on the game's team.
+    * Anyone may use the music as part of their GGJ package as long as I receive a credit on the game.

 ### Credit requirements